Sean Skiffington is a partner in the Mergers & Acquisitions practice.

 - Various sovereign wealth and pension fund clients in numerous infrastructure investments, including in the Chicago Metered Parking System; Gatwick Airport; one of the largest interstate gas pipeline systems in the United States; an integrated gas transportation grid and processing facilities in Northern Europe; and Germany’s largest gas transmission system

-- Fairfax Financial Holdings in its $4.9 billion cash and stock acquisition of NYSE-listed Allied World Assurance Company, its proposal to acquire and subsequent investments in BlackBerry Limited, its acquisition of pet insurance provider Hartville Group, Inc. and various other investments
+- Fairfax Financial Holdings in its $4.9 billion cash and stock acquisition of NYSE-listed Allied World Assurance Company, its proposal to acquire and subsequent investments in BlackBerry Limited, its acquisition of pet insurance provider Hartville Group, Inc., the pending $1.4 billion sale of its Pet Insurance Business to JAB Holdings, and various other investments

 - Textron Inc. in its $810 million sale of its tools and test equipment business to Emerson Electric, its $1.4 billion acquisition of Beech Holdings, LLC and its $247 million acquisition of Arctic Cat Inc. via tender offer